0xGoldstar/SignalRGB/Plugins/Hyte/README.md

 # HYTE CNVS Plugin

-This guide provides the prerequisites and troubleshooting steps for setting up and resolving common issues with the CNVS software.
+This guide provides the prerequisites and troubleshooting steps for setting up and resolving common issues with the CNVS.

 ## Prerequisites